-The Zoo is home to two sets of brother grizzly bears, also known as brown bears.
-At Oakland Zoo the bears are given a wide variety of enrichment, as well as choice.
-The Animal Care team manages the bears as naturally as possible, mimicking their surroundings and their diet seasonally.
-During the winter months, the bears go into torpor - a period of lower activity and metabolic rates.
+Oakland Zoo is home to two sets of brothers.
+The bears are given a wide variety of enrichment, as well as choice.
+Our Animal Care team manages the bears as naturally as possible, mimicking their natural surroundings and their seasonal diets.
+During the winter months, the bears go into torpor, a period of lower activity and metabolic rates.
 Bears are not true hibernators.
 At this time of the year, the animal care team prepares areas for dens and places to rest.

-The camera here faces one of the bears favorite places - the pool.
+The camera here faces one of the bears' favorite places - the pool.
 The bears use this area to swim, play, and spar with each other.
-Keepers place enrichment items in various floating devices like pvc tubes and discarded fire hoses.
+Keepers place enrichment items in various floating devices like PVC tubes and recycled fire hoses.
 The bears are well adapted to withstand the cold, so you might even see them splashing around, when we wouldn’t even think of taking a dip!

-The largest of our brown bears and tends to be light brown in the summer, while darker in the winter.
+The largest of our brown bears, Rubicon tends to be light brown in the summer, while darker in the winter.
 He uses his size to get what he wants from the others, like extra food or a favorite enrichment item.
-Though he comes off as large and in charge, he is actually a big softy and enjoys playing with the others.
-Especially Truckee, whom he seems to be particularly bonded too.
+Though he comes off as large and in charge, Rubicon is actually a big softy and enjoys playing with the others, especially Truckee, to whom he seems to be particularly bonded.

 The smallest and blondest of our brown bears.
-We lovingly refer to him as our little clown bear due to his goofy personality.
+We lovingly refer to Tulare as our little clown bear due to his goofy personality.
 He enjoys climbing and balancing on items and participating in training.
-He is always eager to learn new behaviors and puzzle through enrichment.
+Tulare is always eager to learn new behaviors and puzzle through enrichment.

-Brother to Tulare, has the most compact appearance of the four and has the most grizzled fur.
-Though not as small as his brother Tulare, he is significantly smaller than Rubicon and Kenai.
-Often called our peace keeper he has taken it upon himself to supervise the others, and he will break up their rough housing when they get a bit too rowdy.
-Particularly if his brother Tulare is involved, as he is very protective of him.
+Brother to Tulare, Truckee has the most compact appearance of the four and has the most grizzled fur.
+Though not as small as his brother Tulare, Truckee is significantly smaller than Rubicon and Kenai.
+Often called our peace keeper, Truckee has taken it upon himself to supervise the others, and he will break up their roughhousing when they get a bit too rowdy...especially if his brother Tulare is involved, as he is very protective of him.

 You can help your local bears by properly disposing of trash, using bear-proof containers, and never approaching young cubs around their mother.

-Oakland Zoo sponsors People and Carnivores, a Montana based organization aiming to increase co-existence through education and human behavior change.
+Oakland Zoo sponsors People and Carnivores, a Montana-based organization focused on increasing co-existence of humans and bears through education and human behavior change.